BearyNatural/ObsidianVault/Career/CSA interview prep q's/OS Linux.md

 		-   4 – User-definable.
 		-   5 – Multiple user mode under GUI (graphical user interface) and this is the standard runlevel for most of the LINUX based systems.
 		-   6 – Reboot which is used to restart the system.
+	- Bootprocess failures
+		- no bootloader screen
+			- cause
+				- check for GRUB misconfiguration or
+				- a corrupt boot sector.
+			- fix
+				- Bootloader re-install needed?
+		- Kernel fails to load
+			- cause
+				- most likely misconfigured or
+				- corrupt kernel or
+				- incorrect kernel boot parameters in the GRUB conf file.
+			- if it has previously booted successfully in the past either
+				- it has corrupted or
+				- bad parameters have been applied;
+			- fixes
+				- re-install the kernel;
+				- enter into interactive GRUB menu at boot;
+				- try re-booting into a rescue image;
+		- Kernel loads but fails to mount the root filesystem
+			- cause
+				- misconfigured GRUB config file
+				- misconfigured /etc/fstab
+				- no support for the root fs type build into the kernel or in the initramfs image
+		- Failure during the init process
+			- cause
+				- many things could go wrong here
+					- corrupted fs
+					- startup script errrors, etc
+				- see messages that are displayed before things stop
+			- fix
-· Memory management; Memory pages; Buffer and Caches, Basic commands
+				- try booting at a lower runlevel such as 3 (no graphics) or 1 (single user) · Memory management; Memory pages; Buffer and Caches, Basic commands
 	- free, swap, top, vmstat, pmap
 	- /proc/sys/vm & /proc/meminfo